Project Birch

-Project Birch is the British government's bailout plan for companies during the COVID-19 pandemic.
+Project Birch is the British government's bailout plan to help save companies that are critical to the British economy during the COVID-19 pandemic.
+It was announced in May 2020.
 As of September 2020, only one company has qualified for help.

 Description

 The Treasury said that support would be given to "viable companies which have exhausted all options", whose failure would "disproportionately harm the economy".
 It aims to step in to support sectors of the economy most affected by the pandemic and to reduce job losses, but will only assist companies as a "last resort".
 Whilst the scheme was more likely to involve loans, it was also discussed as including stakes being bought in companies, though the Chancellor of the Exchequer, Rishi Sunak, was understood to be reticent about this.
 He said instead that companies would be required to make formal pledges related to executive compensation, employment, greenhouse gases and tax.

 History

 There were financial schemes and packages announced by the government to support companies, such as the Coronavirus Job Retention Scheme and the Bounce Back Loan Scheme, but concerns were raised that large businesses would remain in difficulty after using options already in place.

 Car manufacturers including Aston Martin and Jaguar Land Rover looked into government funding, with the latter in talks for a potential £1 billion loan.
 Taxpayers may potentially have held stakes in the company as a result of the discussions, before the Financial Times reported that the talks with the company had ended.
 They also reported that talks with Tata Steel had ended; the steelmaking company's UK business had asked for £500 million in government support.

 The airline Virgin Atlantic asked for the government to provide it with a £500 million emergency loan, saying it was planning to cut 3,000 jobs, and the Scottish-based regional airline Loganair also asked for help.

 The first, and so far only, company to receive a loan through the scheme was Celsa Steel UK, which was provided with a £30 million bailout.
 The company, which is the UK's largest steel rebar manufacturer, was given a series of legally-binding conditions to adhere to, and told that the money was to be repaid in full.